 alnum letters and digits

 alpha letters

 ascii character codes 0 - 127

 blank space or tab only

 cntrl control characters

 digit decimal digits (same as \d)

 graph printing characters, excluding space

 lower lower case letters

 print printing characters, including space

-punct printing characters, excluding letters and digits
+punct printing characters, excluding letters and digits and space

-space white space (not quite the same as $\s)$
+space white space (the same as \s from PCRE 8.34)

 upper upper case letters

 word "word" characters (same as \w)

 xdigit hexadecimal digits

-The "space" characters are HT (9), LF (10), VT (11), FF (12), CR (13), and space (32).
-Notice that this list includes the VT character (code 11).
-This makes "space" different to $\s$ , which does not include VT (for Perl compatibility).
+The default "space" characters are HT (9), LF (10), VT (11), FF (12), CR (13), and space (32).
+If locale-specific matching is taking place, the list of space characters may be different; there may be fewer or more of them.
+"Space" used to be different to \s, which did not include VT, for Perl compatibility.
+However, Perl changed at release 5.18, and PCRE followed at release 8.34.
+"Space" and \s now match the same set of characters.

 The name "word" is a Perl extension, and "blank" is a GNU extension from Perl 5.8.
-Another Perl extension is negation, which is indicated by a $^{\circ}$ character after the colon.
+Another Perl extension is negation, which is indicated by a ^ character after the colon.
 For example, matches "1", "2", or any non-digit.
 PCRE (and Perl) also recognize the POSIX syntax [.ch.] and [=ch=] where "ch" is a "collating element", but these are not supported, and an error is given if they are encountered.